How to Create LUTs from Lightroom Presets To Use In Affinity, DaVinci Resolve, & Photoshop

 *LUT files can be used to color grade video in DaVinci Resolve or Adobe Premiere or be applied to images using Affinity Photo or Photoshop using a LUT adjustment layer.

 What is a LUT?

 As any Lightroom user can attest it doesn’t take long to acquire an extensive collection of presets and plugins.
-With their huge popularity, companies like Mastin Labs, VSCO, RNI, as well as us here at SLR Lounge, have spent countless hours developing presets, plugins and actions that help photographers get the most out of their images.
+With their huge popularity, companies like Mastin Labs, VSCO, RNI, as well as our Lightroom Presets from at SLR Lounge, have spent countless hours developing presets, plugins and actions that help photographers get the most out of their images.
 Lightroom (and to a certain extent Photoshop) users have come to rely on the film-like presets for years and even have large Facebook groups dedicated to the users.

 A LUT (Look Up Table) is, in essence, is like a preset.
 It is a modifier based on a mathematical formula between two images – the original image and the displayed image.
 A LUT can also be used creatively to impose a specific ‘look’ on a source image, such as creating a high contrast or bleach-bypass look.
 There are few different types of LUTS: viewing, transform, calibration, 1D, and 3D.

 The easiest way I have found for creating LUTs from Lightroom presets is a plugin by John R Ellis called Export LUT.
 Creating LUTs using Photoshop is the least expensive (read no additional cost – if you already have the program) way of converting presets into something that can be used in image manipulation software like Affinity Photo.
 The caveat is that LUTs can only be made from adjustment layers and not from Camera Raw presets.
 Export LUT can either create LUTs based upon a previously edited reference image or directly from the preset itself.